PyxAI/Data-Science-Notebooks/README.md

 So I tried to use a database that had the same object, so I used the cars dataset.
 Now that's where things started picking up.
 I got very good results after a few dozen epochs, and this is the stage that is presented in the notebook.

 <a href='https://colab.research.google.com/github/PyxAI/Data-Science-Notebooks/blob/master/DCGAN_out.ipynb'> Open the notebook in colab </a>

+<b>The OneNet experiment</b>

+Improving classifications by unifying two or more pretrained feature extractors to a single output

+The experiment had two stages:
+  -First experiment: Sharing just the classifier layer -Second experiment: Sharing deeper layers, by having a common convolution or Linear layer

+The first experiment proved to be benficial in certain cases.
+The second experiment showed only a <b> decrease </b> in performance.